michzimm/hx_intersight_deploy/README.md

 ### Run

-1. Run the following command to start the docker container:
+1. Run the following command to start the Docker container:

 ```
 docker run -it -v <inputs_dir_full_path>:/hx_intersight_deploy/inputs michzimm/hx_intersight_deploy:1.1
 ```
    * **Note:** <inputs_dir_full_path> = full path on your local machine to the `inputs` directory
-   * **Note:** Your local machine must have access to the internet to pull container image from the public docker hub registry.
+   * **Note:** Your local machine must have access to the internet to pull container image from the public Docker hub registry.

    * **Example:** Let's say the `inputs` directory lives in `/Users/michzimm/` on my local machine...
    ```